-Prerequisites: ID 3610 - Interior Design Professional Practices and department approval Notes: This course is Pass/Fail.
+Prerequisites: ID 3610 - Interior Design Professional Practices and department approval

 Required textbooks from this course are also used in ID4612.

-• Recognize the role and value of life-long learning.

-- Understand theories related to the impact of the built environment on human experience, behavior, and performance. - Understand the relationship between the natural, built, virtual, and technological environments as they relate to the human experience, wellbeing, behavior, and performance. - Gather and apply human- centered evidence. - Analyze and synthesize human perception and behavior patterns to inform design solutions. - Apply human factors, ergonomics, and universal design principles to design solutions. - Apply wayfinding techniques to design solutions.
+- Recognize the role and value of life-long learning. - Understand theories related to the impact of the built environment on human experience, behavior, and performance. - Understand the relationship between the natural, built, virtual, and technological environments as they relate to the human experience, wellbeing, behavior, and performance. - Gather and apply human- centered evidence. - Analyze and synthesize human perception and behavior patterns to inform design solutions. - Apply human factors, ergonomics, and universal design principles to design solutions. - Apply wayfinding techniques to design solutions.